konveyor/enhancements/enhancements/crane-2.0/tekton-ui-integration/README.md

         You can get this information in your current environment using `kubectl config get-contexts` to describe your one or many contexts.
-    - name: destination-pvc-name
+    - name: dest-pvc-name
       type: string
       description: |
         The name to give pvc in destination cluster.
       default: ""
-    - name: destination-namespace
+    - name: dest-namespace
       type: string
       description: |
         The source cluster namespace in which pvc is synced.
       default: ""
-    - name: dest-pvc-storage-class-name
+    - name: dest-storage-class-name
       type: string
       description: |
         The name of the storage class to use in the destination cluster.
       default: ""
-    - name: pvc-requests-storage
+    - name: dest-pvc-capacity
       type: string
       description: |
-        The source cluster namespace in which pvc is synced.
+        Size of the destination volume to create.
       default: ""
     - name: endpoint-type
       type: string